 Certain assumptions need to be made with respect to utilizing the Black-Scholes option pricing model, including the expected life of the award, volatility of the underlying shares, the risk-free interest rate, expected dividend yield and the fair value of the Company's common stock.
 Since the Company has limited option exercise history, it has generally elected to estimate the expected life of an award based upon the "simplified method" with the continued use of this method extended until such time the Company has sufficient exercise history.
-The expected share price volatility for the Company's common stock is estimated by taking the average historical price volatility for the Company's common stock is estimated by taking the average historical price volatility for the Company's common stock.
-Treasury with a term approximating the expected life of the equity award.
+In prior fiscal years, because the Company did not have sufficient trading history to rely on the volatility of its common stock, volatility was estimated by taking the average historical price volatility for comparable publicly traded peer companies.
+Beginning on April 1, 2024, the Company determined that its common stock had sufficient trading activity to utilize company-specific trading data within the assumption of volatility of the underlying shares.
+The expected share price volatility for the Company's common stock is estimated using a weighted blend of the Company's historical price volatility and the average historical price volatility for comparable publicly traded peer companies.
+The risk-free interest rate is based on the rates paid on securities issued by the U.S. Treasury with a term approximating the expected life of the equity award.
 As the Company has never paid and does not anticipate paying cash dividends on its common stock, the expected dividend yield is assumed to be zero.
-The Company accounts for prevesting award forfeitures when they occur.
+The Company accounts for pre-vesting award forfeitures when they occur.